In the light of the government announcement of March 20th, all pubs are now closed until further notice.

 The village shop is in the grounds of the pub (and owned by Adnams) but is run independently.

-Railway station about 4.8 miles away (see public transport tab for details)
+Railway station about 4.8 miles away (see transport links for details)

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)